zhubby/archgw/docs/source/concepts/tech_overview/request_lifecycle.rst

 The three subsystems are bridged with either the HTTP router filter, and the cluster manager subsystems of Envoy.

 Also, Arch utilizes `Envoy event-based thread model <https://blog.envoyproxy.io/envoy-threading-model-a8d44b922310>`_.
-A main thread is responsible forthe server lifecycle, configuration processing, stats, etc. and some number of :ref:`worker threads <arch_overview_threading>` process requests.
+A main thread is responsible for the server lifecycle, configuration processing, stats, etc. and some number of :ref:`worker threads <arch_overview_threading>` process requests.
 All threads operate around an event loop (`libevent <https://libevent.org/>`_) and any given downstream TCP connection will be handled by exactly one worker thread for its lifetime.
 Each worker thread maintains its own pool of TCP connections to upstream endpoints.